 About NDEAM

-The American Bar Association (ABA) is actively participating in National Disability Employment Awareness Month (NDEAM), an annual awareness campaign that takes place each October and celebrates the contributions of workers with disabilities and educates them about the value of a diverse workforce inclusive of their skills and talents.
+The American Bar Association (ABA) actively participates in National Disability Employment Awareness Month (NDEAM), an annual awareness campaign in October that celebrates the contributions of workers with disabilities.
 In recognition of the contributions lawyers and judges with disabilities make to the legal profession and to encourage law firms, judiciaries, and other legal employers to make disability diversity and inclusion a priority, the ABA’s Board of Governors recognized October as National Disability Employment Awareness Month.
-This year’s theme is "Advancing Access and Equity.”
+This year’s NDEAM theme—Access to Good Jobs for All— “speaks to our commitment to expand the number of employment opportunities for people with disabilities and the quality of those opportunities,” Assistant Secretary for Disability Employment Policy Taryn M. Williams stated.
+“Good jobs change lives and all workers — including disabled people — deserve the opportunity to prepare for success in high-quality, good-paying jobs in workplaces free of discrimination.”

 Resolution on NDEAM